bezabu/bb-treasure-hunter/README.md

 ### 1 Procedurally generated terrain

-The game world, or map is randomly generated each time the game loads.
-Trees, rocks and buried treasure are dispersed around the map for the player to avoid or interact with.
-There are also subtle variations in the colour and elevation of the ground and there are 4 tree variants and 3 rock variants.
-During generation, each cell has a chance to spawn a tree or a rock (unless it is the player starting cell) and three cells are randomly selected for the treasure.
+The game world, or map, is randomly generated each time the game loads.
+It is made up of a 40x40 grid of cells.
+Trees, rocks and buried treasure are dispersed around the map in cells for the player to avoid or interact with.
+There are also subtle variations in the colour and elevation of each cell and there are 4 tree variants and 3 rock variants.
+During generation, each cell has a chance to spawn a tree or a rock (unless it is the player's starting cell) and three cells are randomly selected to contain treasure.
-The terrain data is stored in several 2 dimensional arrays.
+The terrain data is stored in several 2-dimensional arrays.
 Nested for loops are used to iterate through every element in the array whenever values are being assigned or read.

 ### 2 Isometric projection

 To give the illusion of perspective, an isometric projection is used to display the terrain.
 X and Y coordinates or objects and terrain are passed through a function which converts them.
-This results in the diamond shaped cells common in computer games in the 1990s and 2000s.
+This results in the diamond-shaped cells common in computer games in the 1990s and 2000s.
 All features that are not the terrain (trees, rocks, the player) are sorted by their isometric y coordinate and drawn in order so that features closer to the 'camera' are drawn over features that appear further away.
-To prevent the player losing track of where they are whn obscured by trees, a 20% opacity overlay of the player sprite is shown regardless.
+To prevent the player losing track of where they are when obscured by trees, a 20% opacity overlay of the player sprite is shown regardless.

 ### 3 the Hunter

 The hunter is the player avatar.
 The hunter can move in 8 directions and can dig in the currently occupied cell.
 The player can control the hunter using either the keyboard or by pressing buttons.
 The hunter has an idle animation and a moving animation for each direction.
-This has been achieved by using canvas to only draw a section of the image, changing the section depending on the direction the hunter is facing and wether or not they are moving.
+This has been achieved by using canvas to only draw a section of the image, changing the section depending on the direction the hunter is facing and whether or not they are moving.

 ### 4 collision detection